juxt/astro-website/src/pages/blog/cljs-for-js-devs.md

 Last year I [spent some
 time](https://www.juxt.pro/blog/clojurescript-native-apps-2021) building
 a cross-platform mobile app using React Native and ClojureScript.
-This led to the organisers of the React Native London conference asking me to give a talk about ClojureScript and its use in React Native applications, and I took that as an opportunity to do some further research into the ecosystem and how things have changed over the last 9
+This led to the organizers of the React Native London conference asking me to give a talk about ClojureScript and its use in React Native applications, and I took that as an opportunity to do some further research into the ecosystem and how things have changed over the last 9